Ignite-Laboratories/Enigmaneering/enigma3/E3 - Living File Systems.md

 consider that the _content providers_ are your _children!_  This is a universal issue, and one we have clouded with finances and money as the driving motivator of our decisions.
-It's high time we turn around and instead recognize that we once were those little kids dreaming of ways to make the world a better place for the next generation before "sticking it to the man" as we became our own current selves.
+It's high time we turn around and instead recognize that we once were those little kids dreaming of ways to make the world a better place for the next generation before "sticking it to the man" as we became our current selves.

 The solution is simple: _be kinder to your fellow human, you don't know what they are currently experiencing._